openstack/charm-specs/specs/pike/approved/internal-dns.rst

 ----------

 charm-neutron-api
-  Add new config option to the neutron api charm
+ * Add new config option to the neutron api charm
-  Add dns-domain to the neutron-plugin-api interface Update README.md to reflect new behavior
+ * Add dns-domain to the neutron-plugin-api interface
+ * Update README.md to reflect new behavior

 charm-neutron-gateway
-  Update neutron-gatway to consume dns-domain from relation data
+ * Update neutron-gatway to consume dns-domain from relation data
+ * Add dns-servers config option to charm

+charm-neutron-openvswitch
+ * Update neutron-openvswitch charm to consume dns-domain from relation data
+ * Add dns-servers config option to charm

 Repositories
 ------------